Hedonic treadmill: Empirical studies

 In the aforementioned Brickman study (1978), researchers interviewed 22 lottery winners and 29 paraplegics to determine their change in happiness levels due to their given event (winning lottery or becoming paralyzed).
 The event in the case of lottery winners had taken place between one month and one and a half years before the study, and in the case of paraplegics between a month and a year.
 The group of lottery winners reported being similarly happy before and after the event, and expected to have a similar level of happiness in a couple of years.
-These findings show that having a large monetary gain had no effect on their baseline level of happiness, for both present and expected happiness in the future.
 They found that the paraplegics reported having a higher level of happiness in the past than the rest (due to a nostalgia effect), a lower level of happiness at the time of the study than the rest (although still above the middle point of the scale, that is, they reported being more happy than unhappy) and, surprisingly, they also expected to have similar levels of happiness than the rest in a couple of years.
-One must note that the paraplegics did have an initial decrease in life happiness, but the key to their findings is that they expected to eventually return to their baseline in time.
+The paraplegics did have an initial decrease in life happiness, but they expected to eventually return to their baseline in time.

 In a newer study (2007), winning a medium-sized lottery prize had a lasting mental wellbeing effect of 1.4 GHQ points on Britons even two years after the event.

-Some research suggests that resilience to suffering is partly due to a decreased fear response in the amygdala and increased levels of BDNF in the brain.
-New genetic research have found that changing a gene could increase intelligence and resilience to depressing and traumatizing events.
+A research study in mice suggests that resilience to suffering is partly due to a decreased fear response in the amygdala and increased levels of BDNF in the brain.
+This 2015 research found that changing a gene in mice increased resilience to depressing and traumatizing events such as forcing the mice to swim.
 This could have crucial benefits for those with anxiety and PTSD.

-Recent research reveals certain types of brain training can increase brain size.
-The hippocampus volume can affect mood, hedonic setpoints, and some forms of memory.
+Hippocampus volume can affect mood, hedonic setpoints, and some forms of memory.
 A smaller hippocampus has been linked to depression and dysthymia.
 Certain activities and environmental factors can reset the hedonic setpoint and also grow the hippocampus to an extent.
-London taxi drivers' hippocampi grow on the job, and the drivers have a better memory than those who did not become taxi drivers.
-In particular, the posterior hippocampus seemed to be the most important for enhanced mood and memory.